Harold Whittingham: Aviation medicine

-From 1927 to 1939 he was a pathologist at the Royal Buckinghamshire Hospital and in 1930 he was awarded the CBE.
-In 1932 he became Group captain and from 1934 until 1939 was the commanding officer of the RAF Central Medical Establishment, promoted to Air commodore in 1936.
+From 1927 to 1939 he was a pathologist at the Royal Buckinghamshire Hospital, and in 1930 he was appointed CBE.
+In 1932 he became group captain and from 1934 until 1939 was the commanding officer of the RAF Central Medical Establishment, promoted to air commodore in 1936.
 He took the Membership of the Royal College of Physicians in 1936 and was elected FRCP in 1940.

 From 1938 until 1946 he held the appointment of honorary physician to the king.
 He was given a knighthood at the beginning of World War II.
-Many of his lecture notes, drawings and cartoons were implemented into Air Ministry booklets such as Health Hints for Warm Climates and distributed for the well-being of British servicemen.
-Lessons learnt from the second world war indicated that there was a requirement for studying the effects of aviation on aircrew and in 1943 he proposed the establishment of the RAF Institute of Aviation Medicine (IAM).
+Many of his lecture notes, drawings and cartoons were implemented into Air Ministry booklets such as Health Hints for Warm Climates, and distributed for the well-being of British servicemen.
+Lessons learnt from the war indicated that there was a requirement for studying the effects of aviation on aircrew, and in 1943 he proposed the establishment of the RAF Institute of Aviation Medicine (IAM).
 He was successful and it was eventually built on a corner of Farnborough airfield and officially opened by the Princess Royal in 1945.

-Problems with exposure to altitude in flying such as hypoxia had already been recognised and with future high altitude aircraft such as English Electric Canberra being envisaged, the IAM played an important role in altitude protection.
-They covered both military and commercial issues such as determining the safe maximum cabin altitude for commercial passenger aircraft.
+Problems with exposure to altitude in flying – such as hypoxia – had already been recognised, and with future high altitude aircraft such as the English Electric Canberra being envisaged, the IAM played an important role in altitude protection.
+They covered both military and commercial issues, such as determining the safe maximum cabin altitude for commercial passenger aircraft.

 Post Second World War

-He was made Legion of Merit commander USA and Order of Polonia Restitutain 1945 retiring from the RAF in 1946 to become medical adviser to the British Red Cross Society where his expertise was used for military and civilian first aid manuals.
-In 1948 he joined BOAC as director of medical services where he worked for the next decade.
+He was made Legion of Merit commander USA and Order of Polonia Restitutain (1945), retiring from the RAF in 1946 to become medical adviser to the British Red Cross Society where his expertise was used for military and civilian first aid manuals.
+In 1948 he joined the airline BOAC as director of medical services, where he worked for the next decade.
 In 1949 he was appointed chairman of the Air Ministry Flying Personnel Research Committee, whose brief was to advise the Secretary of State for Air on all aspects of research concerning flight safety.
-Whittingham and his colleagues travelled the world examining medical facilities, sanitation and food supplies in BOAC stations and made reports and recommendations for improvement.
+Whittingham and his colleagues travelled the world, examining medical facilities, sanitation and food supplies in BOAC stations, and made reports and recommendations for improvement.
 During his career he made significant contributions toward investigating medical evidence from aircraft crashes; most significantly, the Comet disasters.
-The findings of the Comet team led by Group Captain Bill Stewart demonstrated the need for research trained, medical specialists and this led to the formation of the RAF Department of Aviation Pathology.
-In 1955, a conference was held from which the Joint Committee on Aviation Pathology was formed consisting of members from the flying services of the US, Canada and Britain.
+The findings of the Comet team led by Group Captain Bill Stewart demonstrated the need for research-trained medical specialists, and this led to the formation of the RAF Department of Aviation Pathology.
+In 1955, a conference was held from which the Joint Committee on Aviation Pathology was formed, consisting of members from the flying services of the US, Canada and Britain.

-Whittingham, a BMA member, was held in high esteem by his peers and in 1973, the RCP professorship of aviation medicine was renamed the Whittingham professorship "in honour of his outstanding leadership in this field".
+Whittingham, a member of the British Medical Association, was held in high esteem by his peers.
+In 1973, the RCP professorship of aviation medicine was renamed the Whittingham professorship "in honour of his outstanding leadership in this field".